 The first response I got was this: “My stepmother tried to poison me, so I have a different perspective.”

 I was a little troubled that the guy who wrote that didn’t clarify that he only meant HIS stepmother was evil, not that all stepmothers are, as his first comment seemed to indicate.
 I fought the urge to write something angry to him.
 Instead, I tried to be measured.
-I wrote something along the lines of, “I am truly sorry that you were apparently so traumatized by that experience that your overall view of stepmothers is negative.
+I wrote something along the lines of, “I am truly sorry that you were so traumatized by that experience that, apparently, your overall view of stepmothers is negative.
 That’s too bad.”

 That comment triggered at least three other people, who each decided to take me on.
 One immediately called me a “karen”.
 One gave me an angry reaction and said I was “proving” the guy’s point somehow.
 The other wrote, “No one said that, but you sure made a leap.”
 To each of these folks– all apparently women– I wrote “Have a nice day.”
 I was not going to get into arguments with people who immediately start off their communications with insults and assumptions, with no attempt to even try to be empathetic.
 I have learned that getting into arguments with strangers is pointless.
 They won’t understand, because they choose not to.
 You can tell by the way they lob insults like “karen” and go right for the proverbial jugular with verbal nastiness.

 Listen– I get that stepparents– especially stepmothers– are a contentious topic.
-A lot of people are traumatized by their stepparents, especially the women who dare to marry their fathers.
+A lot of people are legitimately traumatized by their stepparents, especially the women who dare to marry their fathers.
 However, the fact remains that a whole lot of marriages end in divorce, and a lot of people will either marry subsequent spouses, or they will become stepparents themselves.
 No one I have ever met has ever said their life’s ambition was to be a stepparent.
 And dammit, stepparents– including and especially stepmothers– are people too!

 While no one specially stated that women who marry previously married men with children are “evil”, that was definitely the attitude that was coming across loud and clear.
 Insulting and making assumptions about perfect strangers, simply because they don’t go with the comment flow, is pretty lame.
 Critical thinking and mindful responding are good things in a comment section, rather than just popping off with stale 2019 era insults like “karen” and assuming the worst about every person one meets online.